-People with disability in developing countries are far more likely to be isolated, experience inequality and live in extreme poverty.
+People with disabilities in developing countries are far more likely to be isolated, experience inequality and live in extreme poverty.
 At CBM, we have over 110 years experience developing proven community-based programs that help millions of people benefit from real, lasting change.

 CBM works with local partners to prevent and treat avoidable causes of blindness such as cataract, river blindness and trachoma, and treat conditions like club foot to avoid permanent impairment.

-Our work opens the door for people with disability to gain an education, open a business, earn a living, make friends and be part of their community, often for the first time in their lives.
+Our work opens the door for people with disabilities to gain an education, open a business, earn a living, make friends and be part of their community, often for the first time in their lives.

 Positive societal change happens when people with disability are free from unfair obstacles.
 This means changing attitudes, beliefs as well as physical environments, systems and policies.

 CBM’s proven approach means we work with partners to amplify our impact, creating a ripple effect that extends the reach of our message far beyond what would be possible on our own.
 Our partnerships exist at both a grassroots and strategic level so that we can be a catalyst for making immediate and lasting change possible.
 This includes:

 *CBM Australia is accredited by the Australian Department of Foreign Affairs and Trade (DFAT), responsible for managing the Australian Government’s aid program.
 CBM Australia receives support through the Australian NGO Cooperation Program (ANCP) for a portion of its field projects.

 CBM International is one of the oldest and largest global development organisations focused on ending poverty for people with disabilities.
 CBM has Member Associations in 11 countries, including Australia, and funds hundreds of diverse projects on four continents.